 No. You do not need to facilitate the program for full-time students in work-study programs.

-Yes, you would only need to facilitate the program for employees with income earned in Illinois.
+Yes, you would only need to facilitate the Program for employees with income earned in Illinois.

 Please reference the Illinois Secure Choice Savings Program Act (820 ILCS 80/) for the definitions.